-"Art in the Supreme Court" is curated by Associate Justice
+"Vermont Supreme Court Gallery" is curated by Associate Justice

 Marilyn Skoglund and Statehouse Curator David Schutz.
 Justice Skoglund has a

 B.A. in fine arts from Southern Illinois University.
 Justice Skoglund claims

 that having the artist’s eye has helped her becoming a better judge.

 Supreme Court Gallery" is a program that was started shortly after Justice

 Skoglund's appointment in 1997.
 It was originally named "Art in The Supreme

 Court".
 One look of the large white walls she knew that